-- Parents and carers will be fully informed if their child is on the list for SEND Support and of any additional programme in place for their son or daughter. - The SENDCo will be available to meet with parents regarding supporting individual students through key transition points throughout the school calendar.
+- Parents and carers will be fully informed if their child is on the SEND register and of any additional programme in place for their child - The SENDCo will be available to meet with parents regarding supporting individual students through key transition points throughout the school calendar.
 Schools must ensure that parents are actively encouraged to meet at regular intervals with the school team. - Parents' comments are sought prior to the Annual Review of students with Education Health Care (EHC) Plans.
 Their views are taken into account at the annual meeting in order to review progress to EHCP outcomes and to plan for their child's future.